simplex-chat/simplex-chat/duplex-messaging.md

                    / badHashErr / noAckErr / badAckErr
                    / noMessagesErr
-; TODO maybe some of these errors should not be sent to the agent of another party, only to the user? unknownMsgErr = %"UNKNOWN" SP agentMsgId prohibitedMsgErr = %"PROHIBITED" SP agentMsgId ; e.g. "HELLO" or "REPLY" syntaxErr = %"SYNTAX" SP syntaxErrCode SP agentMsgId skippedMsgErr = %"NO_ID" receivedMsgId SP missingFromMsgId SP missingToMsgId badMsgIdErr = %"ID" SP receivedMsgId SP previousMsgId ; ID is lower than the previous badHashErr = %"HASH" SP agentMsgId noAckErr = %"NO_ACK" SP fromMsgId SP toMsgId ; message IDs of unacknowledged messages badAckErr = %"ACK" SP agentMsgId ; acknowledgement received to the message that was not sent syntaxErrCode = 1*DIGIT ; TODO
+; TODO maybe some of these errors should not be sent to the agent of another party, only to the user? skippedMsgErr = %"NO_ID" SP missingFromMsgId SP missingToMsgId badMsgIdErr = %"ID" SP previousMsgId ; ID is lower than the previous badHashErr = %"HASH"

+; these should not be sent with the messages noAckErr = %"NO_ACK" SP fromMsgId SP toMsgId ; message IDs of unacknowledged messages badAckErr = %"ACK" SP agentMsgId ; acknowledgement received to the message that was not sent

 acknowledge = %s"ACK" SP cAlias SP agentMsgId

+received = %s"RCVD" SP cAlias SP agentMsgId

 ok = %s"OK"